Skip to main content

 Public universities

-The election of representatives of the different sectors of the university community in the university faculty, the department boards and the department councils will be conducted on the basis of universal, free, equal, direct and secret voting.
-The statutes establish the applicable election rules.
+The election of representatives of the different sectors of the university community in the University Faculty or, in the case of faculties, schools or departments, in the Department Boards or Department Councils, will be conducted on the basis of universal, free, equal, direct and secret voting.

 Private universities